What Crimes Can Be Expunged?

 Contact Us Today

 As you can see, there is no “one size fits all” answer to what types of crimes arrests and convictions can or cannot be expunged in Texas.
-Given the specificity of each circumstance, your best bet is to first research your options through the Texas Department of Public Safety’s information on Criminal History Records, and contact us immediately to learn more about how we have handled situations like yours in the past, and get a better idea of how we can handle your case moving forward.
+Given the specificity of each circumstance, your top bet is to first research your options through the Texas Department of Public Safety’s information on Criminal History Records, and contact us immediately to learn more about how we have handled situations like yours in the past, and get a better idea of how we can handle your case moving forward.

 Expungements, as well as sealing a record, can be extremely beneficial if you are hoping to move past a bad decision or situation from years ago that continues to negatively impact your life, and it is essential that you do it the right way.
-With the team at Cole Paschall taking care of the process, you can be confident that everything is done properly to maximize your chances of success.
+With the team at Cole Paschall taking care of the process, you can be confident that everything is done properly to help your chances of success.